5T33Z0/OC-Little-Translated/F_Desktop_EFIs/README.md

 # Preconfigured OpenCore Desktop EFI Folders
 This section includes configs based on the work of Gabriel Luchina who took a lot of time and effort to create EFI folders with configs for each CPU Family listed in Dortania's OpenCore install Guide.
 I took his base configs but modified them so they work out of the box (hopefully).

-First of all, I removed the Linux support since most users don't use Linux.
-And those that do are tech-savvy enough to enable it themselves.
-Next, I added mandatory Quirks required to boot the system (if you cannot disable CFGLock in BIOS), SSDT Hotpatches, a base set of Kexts (Lilu, VirtualSMC, Whatevergreen and AppleALC) and Device Properties containing additional Framebuffer Patches.
-I also changed the `MinDate` and `MinVersion` for the APFS Driver to `-1`, so all macOS versions work.
+I changed the following:

+- Removed Linux support since most users don't use Linux.
+- Removed Bootchime support.
+- Added mandatory Kernel Quirks required to boot the system (for those who cannot disable CFGLock in BIOS)
+- Added required SSDT Hotpatches for the selected CPU Family
+- Added a base-set of Kexts (Lilu, VirtualSMC, Whatevergreen and AppleALC)
+- Added Device Properties containing additional Framebuffer Patches.
+- Changed `MinDate` and `MinVersion` for the APFS Driver to `-1`, so all macOS versions work.
 I did this because this is the #1 reason why people request help because they can't see their drives any more in the boot picker if they don't run macOS Big Sur or newer.
-Finally, I created variations of configs for Dell/Sony, HP and other Board/Chipset variations.
+- Created variations of configs for Dell, Sony, HP and other Board/Chipset variants.

 ## Generate EFI Folders using OpenCore Auxiliary Tools
-- Download the .zip File contained in this Repo
+- Download the BaseConfigs.zip File contained in this Repo
 - Extract it
-- Copy the .plists to the root folder of OCATs Database:
+- Copy the .plists to the root folder of OCATs Database: (no longer necessary since it is icluded in OCAT now)
 	- Righ-click OCAuxiliaryTools App
 	- Select "Show Package Contents"
 	- Browse to Contents > MacOS > Database and paste the files there